mlanza/ai-literacy/201/05-tools.md

 Each tool extends both what the AI can *do* and what it can *know* about your environment.

 That’s why tools feel like “giving the AI hands” — but they’re also “giving the AI eyes.”

-## From Prompting to Delegating

-Take

-> “How do I update the formatting on every slide in this PowerPoint?”

-You ask ChatGPT, and it walks you through the steps.
-Click this, go here, apply that.
-Super helpful.
-But it can’t open your file or make the change.
-You have to follow the instructions line by line — like reading from a page torn out of a manual.

-The chatbot did its job — it gave you clear, customized guidance.

-But **you had to realize the effects manually**, because the chatbot had no hands.
-No access.
-No way to act.

-That’s the limit of pure prompting: the AI thinks with you, but it doesn’t act for you.

-Now give the chatbot tools.

-> “Update this slide deck so every title is 36pt bold and aligned left.”

-The AI opens the file, scans the slides, and makes the edits directly.
-It shows you a before-and-after view.
-You give a thumbs up.
-Done.

-That’s the difference tools make.

-**You no longer ask what to do — you delegating the doing.**

-The lever moves.
-What once required human follow-through now flows directly from request to result.

 ## Files as Input.
 Knowledge as Output.